 Semen collection, dilution and refrigeration

-Semen samples collected using an artificial vagina from six WAD goat bucks were pooled and diluted with a tris-egg yolk based extender consisting of tris-hydroxymethyl-aminomethane (2.42g), citric acid (1.36g), glucose (1g), penicillin (0.028g), egg yolk (20 mL) and distilled water made up 100 mL as the control.
-Prior to dilution with the semen sample, the extender was supplemented each with apple and orange juice at 2.5, 5.0, 7.5 and 10/100 mL of the diluents respectively.
-Following dilution, the semen was dispensed into 5 mL tubes, sealed and chilled at 5°C for 240 hours in a refrigerator.
+Semen samples collected using an artificial vagina from six WAD goat bucks were pooled and diluted with a tris-egg yolk based extender consisting of tris-hydroxymethyl-aminomethane (2.42g), citric acid (1.36g), glucose (1g), penicillin (0.028g), egg yolk (20 ml) and distilled water made up 100 ml as the control.
+Prior to dilution with the semen sample, the extender was supplemented each with apple and orange juice at 2.5, 5.0, 7.5 and 10/100 ml of the diluents respectively.
+Following dilution, the semen was dispensed into 5 ml tubes, sealed and chilled at 5°C for 240 hours in a refrigerator.
 The pH of the fruit-juice extenders with the aid of a digital pH meter was determined as follows: control: 7.03, apple juice extender: 7.14 and orange juice extender: 6.98.

 Semen evaluation